digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 Trace Context Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-PQS is an intermediary between a ledger instance and downstream applications that would prefer to access data through SQL rather than in streaming manner from Ledger API directly.
-Despite forming a pipeline between two data storage systems (Canton and Postgres), PQS stores the `original ledger transaction's trace context <https://docs.daml.com/app-dev/bindings-java/open-tracing.html#continue-spans-across-different-applications>`__ for the purposes of propagation rather than its own.
+PQS is an intermediary between a ledger instance and downstream applications that access data through SQL rather than by streaming directly from the Ledger API.
+Despite forming a pipeline between two data storage systems (Canton and Postgres), PQS stores the `original ledger transaction's trace context <https://docs.daml.com/app-dev/bindings-java/open-tracing.html#continue-spans-across-different-applications>`__ for propagation.
 This allows downstream applications to decide for themselves how they want to connect to the original submission's trace (as a child span or as a new trace connected through `span links <https://opentelemetry.io/docs/specs/otel/overview/#links-between-spans>`__).

 .. code:: text